sullivant/csvinfo/README.md

 - [X] Allow for quoted values
 - [X] Allow for field names to be gathered from header data instead of "field 1, field 2..."
 - [ ] Test cases
+- [ ] Decide if we want to allow for mixed quoted values (some quoted, some not)
 - [X] Prettier looking CLI output
 - [ ] Status bar on CLI while waiting/processing
 ###  Content of the fields